top of page

 Back bending aftercare

-There has been a longstanding thought that after back bending we should do lots of abdominal strengthening to correct the muscular imbalances that we’re created with our body.
-There is zero proof to suggest this is correct, however you do put your nervous system and joints under a lot of stress when you’re back bending, so in your cool down perform some gentle flow including flexion and rotation style movements to decompress the back and let it relax back to normal state.
+There is currently zero research to suggest that aftercare is a must, however we do put our nervous system and joints through a lot of stress when we're back bending.
+So we encourage a cool down to include some gentle flow movements such as flexion and rotation style movements to decompress the back and let it relax back to normal state.
+Hypermobile individuals specifically may benefit the most from abdominal engagement exercises after backbending.

 The wrist